Sara Seager

-Sara Seager (born 21 July 1971) is a Canadian-American astronomer and planetary scientist.
+Sara Seager (born July 21, 1971) is a Canadian-American astronomer and planetary scientist.
 She is a professor at the Massachusetts Institute of Technology, though she will return to her alma mater the University of Toronto to join the Canadian Institute for Theoretical Astrophysics (CITA) as North Star Distinguished Professor, starting September 1, 2026.
 Seager is known for her work on extrasolar planets and their atmospheres.
 She is the author of two textbooks on these topics, and has been recognized for her research by Popular Science, Discover Magazine, Nature, and TIME Magazine.
 Seager was awarded a MacArthur Fellowship in 2013 citing her theoretical work on detecting chemical signatures on exoplanet atmospheres and developing low-cost space observatories to observe planetary transits.

 Background

 Seager was born in Toronto, Ontario, Canada, and is Jewish.
-Her father, David Seager, who lost his hair when he was 19 years old, was a pioneer and one of the world's leaders in hair transplantation and the founder of the Seager Hair Transplant Center in Toronto.
+Her father, David Seager, who lost his hair when he was 19 years old, was a pioneer and one of the world's leaders in hair transplantation and the founder of the Seager Hair Transplant Centre in Toronto.